IsaacBoyd2/testing/README.md

 Project4 : ?

-Orgainization
+-  Orgainization

+   a.
 Data -> Data used in project

+   b.
 Code -> Code use throughout stages of project

+   c.
 Video -> Video of project

+   d.
 Paper -> Pdf pull down of overleaf paper.

+   e.
 PreliminaryFigures -> interesting or neccessary figures

-Todo's (In order)
+-  Todo's (In order)

-  1. Split up Code for Project

    a.
+Split up Code for Project

-Determine how to split it into classes so that it is OO
+      - Determine how to split it into classes so that it is OO

-  2. Get initial code completed (9/28)
+   b.
+Get initial code completed (9/28)